rbgvictoria/nsl-bryo-manual/docs/examples/spence-and-ramsay-2019/README.md

 ![](./assets/gemmabryum-erythropilum-1.png)

-Once the name has been create, we add the protologue.
+Once the name has been created, we add the protologue.
 The protologue of *Bryum erythropilum* M.Fleisch. is 'Musci Buitenzorg 2: 533.
 1904'.
 There are many (old) protologue citations with *Die Musci der Flora von Buitenzorg* Vol. 2 in them, but the book itself is not there, so let's add it.

 ![](./assets/gemmabryum-erythropilum-2.png)